aiidateam/aiida-registry/README.md

 If no development status is specified, the status will default to 'planning'.

-## How to run the registry check locally
+## How to fix registry warnings and errors

 You may want to check that your plugin is correctly registered before making the changes to your plugin repository.
 To do so, you can run the registry check locally.